-LIHI CRITERION & SUMMARY & CURRENT STATUS CONCLUSIONS Threatened & There are no state or federal threatened or endangered species Endangered Species present within the vicinity of the project area and/or its Endangered species downstream reach, except for occasional transient Bald Eagles and Peregrine Falcons.
-The applicant has indicated there has been no change, and Facility Passes (Currently waiting for confirmation from Maine IF&W as well as USFWS)
+LIHI CRITERION & SUMMARY & CURRENT STATUS CONCLUSIONS Threatened & There are no state or federal threatened or endangered species Endangered Species present within the vicinity of the project area and/or its downstream reach.
+The applicant has indicated there has been no change in this status since receiving the FERC license.
+This status was verified in a phone interview with Mr. Steve Timpano of the Facility Passes Maine Department of Inland Fisheries and Wildlife.

-LIHI CRITERION & SUMMARY & CURRENT STATUS CONCLUSIONS Cultural Resources The Facility is in Compliance with all requirements regarding The Facility is in Compliance with all requirements regarding Protection cultural resources protection included in the FERC license.
-A letter from Dr. Arthur Spiess of Maine Historic Preservation Commission requires the applicant to continue monitoring 5 archaeological sites for evidence of emergency erosion status.
-The sites will Facility Passes require monitoring every 2 years, beginning in 2010.
+LIHI CRITERION & SUMMARY & CURRENT STATUS CONCLUSIONS Cultural Resources The Facility is in Compliance with all requirements regarding Protection cultural resources protection included in the FERC license.
+A letter Facility Passes from Dr. Arthur Spiess of Maine Historic Preservation Commission requires the applicant to continue monitoring 5 archaeological sites for evidence of emergency erosion status.
+The sites will require monitoring every 2 years, beginning in 2010.
 This represents a change from the original license requirement of monitoring on an annual basis.
+The 2010 report is due by February 15, 2001 and is not yet complete.
+Based on the applicant's history of compliance with all mandated monitoring requirements thus far.
 This information was confirmed in e-mail correspondence with Arthur Spiess of the MHPC on June 9, 2010.
-The 2010 report is due by February 15, 2011 and is not yet complete.
-In a recent phone interview, the applicant confirmed that MSH plans to submit a monitoring report for 2010 and every two years thereafter.
+In a recent phone interview, the applicant confirmed that MSH intends to submit a monitoring report for 2010 and every two years thereafter.